cyo93/NFSCFreeRunMod/NFSCarbonFreeRunMod/assets/README.txt

 CREDITS

 Injectors - LINK (C) 2012.
-Used to remove the timer during free run.
+Used to remove the timer during free run. gvm.hpp modified for extra security.